MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-build-rag.md

 The **chat.prompty** file is simple, and similar to the **chat.prompty** in the [quickstart](../quickstarts/get-started-code.md).
 The system prompt is updated to reflect our product and the prompt templates includes document context.

-1. Add the file **chat.prompty** in the **chat app_flow** directory.
+1. Add the file **chat.prompty** in the **copilot_flow** directory.
 The file represents the call to the chat completion model, with the system prompt, chat history, and document context provided.
 1. Add this code to the **chat.prompty** file:

     :::code language="yaml" source="~/rag-data-openai-python-promptflow-main/tutorial/copilot_flow/chat.prompty":::